Fort Simcoe Historical State Park

 The park provides four sheltered and 45 unsheltered picnic tables.
-Restrooms, running water, and ample parking are available, with no fees.Tables are available on a first-come, first-served basis.
+Restrooms, running water, and ample parking are available.Tables are available on a first-come, first-served basis.

-0.8 miles of hiking trails
+- 0.8 miles of hiking trails

-Other Activities & Features
+Other activities & features

+The entire park is of interpretive value.
 Five original buildings are still standing at the fort, the commander's house, three captain's houses, and a blockhouse.
 Various other buildings have been recreated to appear original.
-Houses are filled with period furnishings.
+The Commander's Quarters is filled with period furnishings.

 - Fort Simcoe has large open grassy areas for baseball, football, softball and soccer.
 Bring your own equipment.